ni/nimble/CONTRIBUTING.md

 ## Coding conventions

-This repo follows the [NI JavaScript and TypeScript Styleguide](https://github.com/ni/javascript-styleguide) with some exceptions listed in [Coding Conventions](/docs/coding-conventions.md).
+This repo generally follows the [NI JavaScript and TypeScript Styleguide](https://github.com/ni/javascript-styleguide).
+Some packages list additional conventions in their `CONTRIBUTING.md`.

 ## Pull request policies